Legislative Education Project

-The Governor´s Council on Disability, Missouri Centers for Independent Living, and the Missouri Statewide Independent Living Council collaborate on sponsoring the Legislative Education Project (LEP) during the legislative session.
+The Governor´s Council on Disability sponsors the Legislative Education Project (LEP) during the legislative session.

-The LEP is available for individuals/organizations that are novice to the legislation process or need additional learning about the Missouri legislative process regarding disability policies or proposed legislation that impact people with disabilities.
+The LEP is available for individuals/organizations that are a novice to the legislative process or need additional learning about the Missouri legislative process regarding disability policies or proposed legislation that impact people with disabilities.

-The Governor´s Council on Disability does not charge a fee for the webcast or the training materials and information provided during the LEP.
-Each participant is responsible for his or her own food, travel, and lodging expenses.
+The Governor´s Council on Disability does not charge a fee for the learning modules, videos or training materials and information provided during the LEP.
+When attending the LEP at the Capitol, participants are responsible for their own food, travel, and lodging expenses.

 View/print the LEP at the Capitol and LEP On the Road flyer.